Gledswood Hills

 Gledswood Hills is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-As of the latest Census, Gledswood Hills' dwelling structures consisted of 97.6% houses and 2.5% other dwellings (including semi-detached, apartments, 'other').
+Dwelling structure in Gledswood Hills, as per the latest Census, consisted of 97.6% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Gledswood Hills stood at 10.3%, with mortgaged dwellings at 66.7% and rented ones at 23.0%.
-The median monthly mortgage repayment was $2,730, exceeding Sydney metro's average of $2,427.
-The median weekly rent in Gledswood Hills was $540, compared to Sydney metro's $470.
-Nationally, Gledswood Hills' mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+Home ownership in Gledswood Hills was at 10.3%, with mortgaged dwellings at 66.7% and rented dwellings at 23.0%.
+The median monthly mortgage repayment in the area was $2,730, higher than Sydney metro's average of $2,427.
+Median weekly rent in Gledswood Hills was $540, compared to Sydney metro's $470.
+Nationally, Gledswood Hills' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing